tuffy/flac-codec/README.md

 ## Decodes Files

-- Decode FLAC files to bytes in some endianness (useful for storing in other PCM containers, like RIFF WAVE files)
+- Decode FLAC files to bytes in some endianness (useful for storing in other PCM containers, like .wav files)
 - Decode FLAC files to signed integer samples
   (audio playback system libraries often require these)
 - Decode subset FLAC files from raw "subset" streams